svub/nunya/_SETUP.md

   ```
   make store-secret-gateway-contract-local
   ```
-  * Note: To enter the Docker container to interact manually with secretcli:
+  * Optional: To enter the Docker container to interact manually with secretcli:
     ```bash
     docker exec -it secretdev /bin/bash
     secretcli --help